 1. Seller creates fake Craigslist ad using stolen photos

 Nearly every Craigslist scam involves a fake ad used to entice eager buyers.
-Whether it’s an automobile, the latest iPhone, or any other high-priced item, Craigslist scammers will steal photos from legitimate listings (or anywhere else online) for use in creating fake listings to use as bait.
-Because Craigslist does nothing to vet user ads, it’s not something that’s about to stop anytime soon.
+Whether it’s an automobile, the latest iPhone, or any other high-priced item, Craigslist scammers will often times steal photos from legitimate listings (or anywhere else online) for use in creating fake listings to use as bait.
+Because Craigslist does nothing to vet their classified ads, it’s not something that’s about to stop anytime soon.

 It’s difficult to tell if a Craigslist seller’s photos are legit.
 While you could try a reverse image search to see if the photos were posted elsewhere online, it’s not 100% accurate.
 Thankfully, Swappa requires all sellers to upload verification photos that are vetted by actual human staff, stopping the vast majority of scammers dead in their tracks.
 This allows buyers to trust listings in our marketplace, a peace of mind you won’t find on Craigslist.